Validation

 Query-level validation

-Validating at the query level can result in the entire query being treated as valid or invalid, or you can report validation results for specific rules/groups within the query based on the id
+Query-level validation can treat the entire query as valid or invalid, or you can report validation results for specific rules/groups within the query based on the id

 property.